Too Much TV? Enter HBO Max, the Latest Streaming Wannabe

 But people will have to decide if it's worth paying up for a new video service on top of the “foundational” services many already have: Netflix, the heaps of video that come with an Amazon Prime membership, Hulu and, increasingly, Disney Plus,Nason said.

-The company has predicted 50 million U.S. subscribers by 2025, building on a base of 34 million current HBO customers, who pay their cable company for the channel and the HBO Go app or who subscribe to the HBO Now standalone streaming service.
+The company has predicted 50 million U.S. subscribers by 2025, building on a base of 36 million current HBO customers, per research firm S&P Global.
+That number includes people who pay their cable company for the channel and the HBO Go app as well as those who subscribe to the HBO Now standalone streaming service.

 WarnerMedia would like to convert those users to HBO Max, but there are contract issues that muck it up and could potentially antagonize customers.